leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/01_Journal.md

  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-demo-638","meta":{"renderOverrides":{},"enableframeButton":true},"cssOverrides":{"div.cosmatt-widget":{"padding-top":0},"div.cosmatt-widget > div.leonardoPlayerContainer":{"padding-bottom":0}}}}}
 ```

+> Tip
+>
-> “In the journal, the column heading Debit means “left” and Credit means “right” in terms of the column where an account’s dollar amount should be entered.”
+> In the journal, the column heading Debit means “left” and Credit means “right” in terms of the column where an account’s dollar amount should be entered.

 ## Rules of Debit and Credit